 The Southside Planning District Commission (SPDC) was recently awarded funds from FEMA and the Virginia Department of Emergency Management (VDEM) to conduct a comprehensive review and update of the 2013 Natural Hazard Mitigation Plan.
 This process will include updating data related to the historical occurrences of hazards and their location, impact, and financial losses.
 Additionally, mitigation goals and strategies will be reviewed, updated and prioritized in an effort to identify and push for projects that will ultimately reduce risk to future damages.

-A kickoff meeting that included representatives from the SPDC, VDEM, DCR, numerous local jurisdictions, and other community stakeholders was held on August 2, 2018.
-This meeting provided an overview of the update process as well as a look at several funding opportunities for future mitigation projects.
+A Hazard Mitigation Plan update kickoff meeting was held that included representatives from the SPDC, VDEM, DCR, numerous local jurisdictions, and other community stakeholders.
+This meeting provided an overview of the update process as well as a look at several grant opportunities for future mitigation projects.